The Community Preservation Act Committee is now receiving proposals for Fiscal Year 2022 from now through Monday, October 12, 2020 at 4:30PM.

 At this time, we invite you to submit projects appropriate to the provisions of the Act that you would like CPAC to consider.
-Please submit proposals to us by Friday, December 6, 2019 at the link below.
+Proposals are due by Monday, October 12, 2020 at the link below.
 The CPAC will ask the relevant boards, commissions and committees for their input on proposals and encourages applicants to consult with them before submission.
 Typically, we refer open space proposals to the Conservation Commission, recreation proposals to LSSE, historic preservation proposals to the Historical Commission, and community housing proposals to the Amherst Municipal Affordable Housing Trust and the Amherst Housing Authority.

-The Committee schedules presentations of projects at one of our meetings scheduled for January or February.
+The Committee plans to schedule presentations of projects at our meetings in October and November.

 The Committee expects recipients of funds for Projects to report back in writing annually about the progress of the project.
 Projects must be completed in a timely manner and unspent funds returned to the CPA Fund.